-Paris: Macron calls police killing of teen 'unforgivable'
+France shooting: Fresh unrest amid anger over killing of teen

 "Nothing justifies the death of a young person," President Macron told reporters in Marseille, calling for "calm for justice to be done".

-"I would like to express the emotion of the entire nation at what has happened and the death of young Nahel, and to tell his family of our solidarity and the nation's affection."
+"I would like to express the feelings of the entire nation at what has happened and the death of young Nahel, and to tell his family of our solidarity and the nation's affection."

 "We have a teenager who has been killed.
 It's inexplicable, unforgivable," he said, adding that the the case was immediately referred to the courts where he hoped justice would "do its job quickly".